 Killing for EXP is a little harder.
 You want to take mobs down to as low health as possible, this usually means making them fall just under 40 blocks, which is the most reliable method.
 Though you can time out the lava dispenser as well.
 Then you just kill the Mobs yourself.
 This also works if you want to use a Looting enchanted sword on the Mobs for drops.

 Some Mobs may change how you approach the farm.
 For example, Endermen teleport out of the water and therefore must be either pushed with Pistons or lured with an Endermite.
 Same with the Zombie Piglin and Blazes.
 Since no water is allowed in the Nether, chasing and Piston designs are required.
 Whereas Guardians require water to spawn.

 Q. How do I make my farm faster?

 A. Aside from the few tips already mentioned, there are still a few ways to speed things up.
 Obviously, having more spawning space will help but also reducing other places Mobs can spawn can drastically increase your efficiency.
 Explore the area around your Mob Farm and place torches everywhere to make sure Mobs can't spawn in nearby caves or on the surface, making them all spawn in your farm.

 Q. What Mobs should I farm?

 A. It depends on what you want but the best multi-purpose enemy to farm is definitely Skeletons.
 They’re decent for EXP and drop Bones which are useful in farming by turning them into Bonemeal.

 Q. What Mobs are best for EXP?

-A. The best for EXP are either Guardians or Endermen.
+A. The best for EXP is either Guardians or Endermen.
 A Guardian farm is a ton of work though since you have to basically drain the ocean so Endermen is your best bet.
-Making your farm in the End will make it very efficient and all you have to do is cover nearby surfaces with Carpet or water in order to stop them from teleporting.
+Making your farm, in the End, will make it very efficient and all you have to do is cover nearby surfaces with Carpet or water in order to stop them from teleporting.